 For a detailed analysis of Yama and Niyama, see The Foundations of Yoga on this website.

-After cleanup from our meal we have a satsang consisting of reading and discussion of spiritual texts, followed by personal reading.
+Toward the end of the day we have a satsang consisting of reading and discussion of spiritual texts, followed by personal reading.

 We end the day at eight in the evening.

 The monastery life is totally communal, including a common dormitory.

 We are strictly vegan, never eating meat, fish, eggs, dairy or anything derived from them to any degree.
 We also abstain absolutely from nicotine, alcohol, caffeine, and mind-altering drugs.
 There are no exceptions.

 Before even considering membership in our ashram, an aspirant should have carefully read (not skimmed) the following:

 Yoga sadhana is the heart and aim of a monk’s life.
 All else is secondary.
 Yoga is the monk’s religion, for it is his life, literally/spiritually.
 Therefore an aspirant should have practiced Soham Yoga for a reasonable time to determine if he wishes to make that his lifetime practice.
 For that is the only meditation we do here.

 Those with debts or legal obligations must have them settled completely before becoming a member of our monastery.

 An aspirant must bring with him enough money to cover any personal expenses, such as medical, and travel money if he decides not to stay here.